HuangJunye/huangjunye.github.io/_posts/2021-03-02-first-work-anniversary-at-ibm-quantum.md

 ### Learning a lot more about QC than I was during grad school

-I enjoyed and learned more about QC than when I was in grad school.
+During the last year, I enjoyed and learned more about QC than when I was in grad school.

 My PhD was on physical realization of Majorana bound states using 2D materials and van der Waals heterostructure.
-While it is released to quantum computing, majority of the papers and knowledge I gained is the condensed matter physics behind Majorana bound states, not so much about quantum information processing.
+While it is related to quantum computing, majority of the papers and knowledge I gained is the condensed matter physics behind Majorana bound states, not so much about quantum information processing.
 Most of my QC knowledge was gained by taking a graduate course at CQT.

 After joining IBM Quantum I learned much more about QC.
 Firstly, part of my job is to teach QC so I have to gain much deeper understanding than I did during grad school.
 Teaching is the best way of learning.
-When you start explaining a concept, you start to realize the gaps in your understanding.

-Last year I taught a series of 3 Qiskit workshops on quantum algorithms and applications.
-It forced me to understand Grover's algorithm and chemistry simulation using VQE much deeper than I did before.

-I also made the test for Qiskit advocate application.
+When you start explaining a concept, you start to realize the gaps in your understanding.Last year I taught a series of 3 Qiskit workshops on quantum algorithms and applications.
+It forced me to understand Grover's algorithm and chemistry simulation using VQE much deeper than I did before.I also made the test for Qiskit advocate application.
 It helped me to get a deeper understanding of many concepts across different modules of Qiskit from circuit transpiration, error mitigation, pulse to optimization.

 Working in IBM Quantum naturally gives me more exposures to the learning resources we create.
 Qiskit has a lot of free and open learning resources.
 I learn a lot from using the Qiskit textbook, joining Qiskit Global Summer School and attending Qiskit Circuit Sessions and Seminars.